enhance-dev/eleventy-plugin/readme.md

 }
 ```

-> Don't forget to update your coresponding `index.html`!
+> Don't forget to update your corresponding `index.html`!